||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "The Church will look after him," Lilith reassured Vali.
 "An orphan needs a family."

 "He's to leave Avalon?
-I can't say I disapprove," said Vali.
+I can't say I disapprove," admitted Vali.
 "This is a terrible place for a young mind.
 Putting aside the fact you grey-lovers have some very odd ideas, let's assume Artorius is for some reason important to you.
 If he's happy to go, can I have my sword?
 I have a fate to fulfil of my own, you see."

 "The boy is all that matters," said Lilith.
 "A sword is merely a tool.
 A man such as yourself equally so.
 One day you will believe."